 - A person who has not attained knowledge of anything etc.

 Therefore we can say that dukhayu is the opposite of the qualities mentioned for sukhayu.
-Also, sukhayu and dukhayu are traits related to the body, whereas hitayu and ahitayu are traits related to soul and mind and deeds we do in life.
+Also, sukhayu and dukhayu are traits related to the body, whereas hitayu and ahitayu are traits related to the soul and mind and deeds we do in life.

 In conclusion, we can say that sukhayu and hitayu are beneficial to us whereas dukhayu and ahitayu are harmful to us.
 Sukhayu and hitayu help us to achieve 4 pursharth pf life. i.e. dharma, artha, kama, moksha.
-The other two push us into misery and troubles.
+The other two push us into misery and trouble.